HomeESA by StateESA Letter New Mexico

 +

 In most cases, yes.
-The Fair Housing Act requires New Mexico housing providers to grant a reasonable accommodation for a valid ESA, even where pets are banned, and they cannot add pet fees or breed limits.
+The Fair Housing Act requires New Mexico housing providers to grant a reasonable accommodation for a valid ESA, even where pets are banned, and they can’t add pet fees or breed limits.
 A few narrow exemptions exist, such as small owner-occupied buildings.

 Can I use an out-of-state licensed mental health professional for my New Mexico ESA letter?